New Seekers

 852 people are killed on Wednesday, 28th September when a car and passenger ferry, MS Estonia, sinks in the Baltic Sea on its journey from Tallinn to Stockholm.

 The Russian President, Boris Yeltsin, flies to Ireland on 30th September for a meeting with the Irish Prime Minister but is said to be too tired, and then too ill, to see him.
-The taoiseach, Albert Reynolds, who is left waiting on the tarmac, meets the Russian Deputy Prime Minister, Oleg Soskovets, instead.
+The Taoiseach, Albert Reynolds, who is left waiting on the tarmac, meets the Russian Deputy Prime Minister, Oleg Soskovets, instead.

-| Oct |
+Oct

 On 5th October an apparent mass suicide by members of the Order of the Solar Temple sect is discovered when 48 dead bodies are found at two locations in Switzerland.
 The cult leaders, Dr. Luc Jouret and Joseph di Mambro, are among the dead.

-The Nobel Peace Prize is awarded jointly to Yasser Arafat, Shimon Peres and Yitzhak Rabin for their efforts to create peace in the Middle East.
+On 14th October the Nobel Peace Prize is awarded jointly to Yasser Arafat, Shimon Peres and Yitzhak Rabin for their efforts to create peace in the Middle East.

 On 19th October 22 people are killed and 46 injured by a suicide bomb attack on a bus in Tel Aviv.